kvnloughead/nextjs-blog/_posts/crc-blog-2.md

 ---
-title: 'A Script to Create React Components'
+title: 'A Script to Create React Components.
+Part 2 of 2'
 excerpt: |
   This is the second part of my article on writing a bash script to automate some parts of creating React components.
-Part 2 of 2.
 coverImage: ''
 date: '2021-10-13'
 author: